Battle of the Admin Box: Japanese advances

+Sakurai's force then followed up towards Sinzweya and the rear of 7th Division.
+A Japanese battalion (I/213 Regiment, known as Kubo Force from its commander), crossed the Mayu Range at a seemingly impossible place, to set ambushes on the coastal road by which the 5th Indian Division was supplied.
+The Japanese still holding Razabil and the railway tunnels area (Doi Force) launched a subsidiary attack to link up with Sakurai, and made smaller raids and diversions, while unexpectedly large numbers of Japanese fighter aircraft flew from Akyab to contest the skies over the battlefield.
 It was evident to all of XV Corps that the situation was serious.
 However, the Fourteenth Army had spent much time considering counters to the standard Japanese tactics of infiltration and encirclement.
 The forward divisions of XV Corps were ordered to dig in and hold their positions rather than retreat, while the reserve divisions advanced to their relief.